What is Digital Privacy

 - Website will collect what all data

 What does Digital Privacy mean to our Kids?

 Children and adolescents often use the Internet in ways that risk their privacy.
 This is a cause for growing concern among parents.
 Young people also may not realize that a website may track their information and browsing.

 In 1998, the Federal Trade Commission in the USA realized the lack of digital privacy for children.
 They created the Children Online Privacy Protection Act (COPPA).
 COPPA limits the options which gather information from children.

 Do you know that it is very simple to find some information about you online?
 Does your kid know about it?
 It’s much easier than you might think.
 Different Internet companies can track everything your children share via social media.
-Same is also applicable for searches in different browsers.
+The same is also applicable for searches in different browsers.

 The problem is that kids enter the big online world and they want to try everything new.
-They share information which can fall into the wrong hands.
-There are so many people on the Internet pretending to be friends who can turn to be bullies or rapists in the result.
+They share information that can fall into the wrong hands.
+There are so many people on the Internet pretending to be friends who can turn to be bullies or rapists as a result.
 Without an understanding of privacy concepts, children won’t be able to avoid potential problems.